grace-notes/website/contents/topics/abomination.md

 ---
 title: "Abomination of Desolation"
 pdf: "abomination.pdf"
-description: "In Matthew 24:15-20, our Lord Himself spoke of the \"abomination of desolation\"."
 tableofcontents: true
+description: 'In Matthew 24:15-20, our Lord Himself spoke of the "abomination of desolation."'
 template: topic.jade
 ---